juanfernandes/juanfernandes-uk/src/notes/monthly-notes-september-2022.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: September 2022'
+title: "Monthly Notes: September 2022"
 description: "Bit of a slow month.
 I started working on a Books section on my website and worked on a complex membership table build."
 keywords:
   - listening